What is the Fear & Greed Index?

 Why It Matters

-Contrarian buyers pay close attention to this index.
-Extreme Fear readings follow sharp drops, when most of the market has turned pessimistic.
-Historically, those periods have lined up with strong buying opportunities.
-During the March 2020 COVID crash, the index fell into single digits.
+Contrarian buyers watch this index closely.
+Extreme Fear follows sharp drops.
+The market has turned pessimistic.
+Historically, those moments have lined up with strong buying opportunities.
+The March 2020 COVID crash dropped the index into single digits.
 Bitcoin recovered within months and went on to set new highs.

-Extreme Greed readings tend to cluster near market tops, when buyers are overconfident.
-Prices can keep climbing during greed phases, but your risk of a pullback grows with each step higher.
+Extreme Greed clusters near market tops, when buyers are overconfident.
+Prices can keep climbing during greed phases.
+But your risk of a pullback grows with every step higher.

-The index works best alongside other data: on-chain metrics, volatility readings, and broader market analysis.
-On its own, it is a sentiment gauge, not a buy or sell signal.
+The index works best alongside other data: on-chain metrics, volatility readings, broader market analysis.
+On its own it's a sentiment gauge, not a buy or sell signal.
+The most useful framing is to treat it as a check on your own emotions: when the index moves into extreme territory, ask yourself whether you're being swept along with the crowd or thinking independently about your time horizon and the actual fundamentals.

 How It Works